SC Oscar's logo

 The United Nations Brundtland Commission in 1987 defined sustainable development in simple terms: 'the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs'.
 Starting from about 150 years ago, the world's energy demand has been supplied mostly by fossil fuels.
 Today, about 80% of total energy supply (known as 'primary energy') is supplied by coal, oil and gas.
 Reliance on fossil fuels, formed millions of years ago from organic matter, is the epitome of unsustainable development.

-The fossil fuel energy system is unsustainable, inefficient and highly damaging to the environment.
+The fossil fuel energy system is unsustainable, inefficient and damaging to the environment.
 It is estimated that more than 60% of energy from the combustion of fossil fuels is wasted in the form of excess heat.1 This waste heat energy is released into the atmosphere and the oceans causing global warming and extreme weather events, destroying habitats and biodiversity.
-Emissions from fossil fuels – some 38 billion tons in 2023 – represent 92% of total CO2 emissions released to the atmosphere.2 Fossil fuels emissions probably represent the greatest ‘tragedy of the commons’ of all time.3
+Emissions from fossil fuels – some 38 billion tons in 2023 – represent 92% of total CO2 emissions released to the atmosphere.2 Fossil fuels emissions represent the greatest 'tragedy of the commons' of all time, in my opinion.3

 To stop climate change our energy system needs to be decarbonised.
 Put simply, we need to stop burning fossil fuels.
-The three main sources of energy demand are electricity generation, transport and heating, and the straightest route to decarbonisation is through electrification using power generated from renewable sources.
+Three key sources of energy demand are electricity generation, transport and heating, and the straightest route to decarbonisation is through electrification using power generated from renewable sources.

 The decarbonisation of the energy system may seem daunting, and progress is slower than it needs to be.
-However, we don’t need to replace all fossil fuel primary energy, rather we need to provide the energy services that comprise approximately 40% of primary energy.
+However, we don't need to replace all fossil fuel primary energy, rather we need to provide the energy services that comprise approximately 40% of primary energy.
 Paradoxically, electrification will drive increased electricity demand and reduced primary energy demand.
-What’s more, the technology to achieve this decarbonisation is mature and already exists, principally solar PV, wind, batteries.
-What is required now is to build it at scale.
+What's more, the technology to achieve substantial decarbonisation already exists and is mature, principally solar PV, wind, batteries.
+What we need to do now is to build new renewable energy capacity at scale.

-The ‘Gordian knot’ of fossil fuel reliance will be cut and the effect on fossil fuel energy system incumbents (and capital providers) will be enormous.
-As an example, fossil fuels (coal, oil and gas) represent about 36% of total global seaborne trade: imagine the shipping and infrastructure assets that will be stranded as energy consumption switches away from globally-traded fossil fuels to local / regional renewable energy sources.4
+The 'Gordian knot' of fossil fuel reliance will be cut and when it is the effect on fossil fuel energy system incumbents (and capital providers) will be enormous.
+As an example, fossil fuels (coal, oil and gas) represent about 36% of total global seaborne trade: imagine the shipping and infrastructure assets that will be stranded as energy supply transitions away from globally-traded fossil fuels and towards locally-sourced renewable energy.4

 SC Oscar market selection criteria